-"A desire to reach high school students, in particular, stressing the importance of FREEDOM and delivering the factual message that so many young American lives have been sacrificed to ensure our safety and lifestyle that we all enjoy.”
+“To educate the next generations on World War II and the importance of FREEDOM through filmed documentaries — the stories of WWII veterans and survivors delivering the factual message that so many lives have been sacrificed to ensure our safety and lifestyle that we all enjoy.”

 This film, commemorating the 75th Anniversary of the D-Day Invasion of Normandy, France, is the final in a series of six Let Freedom Ring documentaries denoting the High Price of Freedom.
 After a year of raising funds and finding D-Day veterans who could muster the strength to travel, it was filmed in June 2019 on the sacred beaches of Normandy.